Why Choose Us as Your Court-Martial Defense Lawyer?

 Military members face considerable jeopardy in court-martial trials.
-A court-martial attorney can help you navigate the process.
-You have the right to hire a civilian defense lawyer; your military appointed lawyer will become co-counsel on your case.
+An experienced civilian court-martial defense attorney can help you navigate the process and present a strong and compelling defense.
+The civilian defense lawyers in our law firm have combined decades of military law and military justice experience.
+If you are facing a military court-martial, you have the right to hire a civilian defense lawyer; your appointed military lawyer will remain on the case as co-counsel.

 In the military justice system there are three types of court-martial – General Court-Martial, Special Court-Martial, and Summary Court-Martial.
 Only General Courts-Martial and Special Courts-Martial are actual federal criminal trials; Summary Courts-Martial are, essentially, enhanced administrative hearings that do not result in a federal criminal conviction because they do not afford a military accused the same due process rights as required for an actual federal criminal trial.
 Therefore, the remainder of this page will only address General Courts-Martial and Special Courts-Martial.

 The military does not label offenses as “felonies” or “misdemeanors.”
 A General Court-Martial or Special Court-Martial conviction is considered, and described as, a federal criminal conviction.
 In terms of possible sentences for conviction, however, a General Court-Martial is sometimes viewed to be roughly similar to a felony trial and a Special Court-Martial is sometimes viewed to be roughly similar to a misdemeanor trial.